 Pets.
 If you do have pets who aren’t very keen on the loud noises of the firework displays that are nearby, they’re some tips that can help.
 Make sure all windows and curtains are closed to reduce the sound outside.
 You can turn on the television or radio.
 If you have any dogs, make sure you take them for a good long walk before the evening begins so they are tired and more likely to snooze the night away.
 Some pets may hide under furniture, make sure that you leave them; they are creating a safe environment for themselves and coaxing them out may provoke more stress for them.
 If your dog has a crate that is their ‘safe’ place it may be wise to pop them in during the evening (and pop the radio near It’s best to wait until the fireworks have stopped and then comfort them.

-To summarise, make the evening work for you and the people/animal you care for and love.
-Adopt some of the tips above and enjoy the evening, however you wish.
+To summarise, make the evening work for you and the people/animal you care for and love, a Live-in Carer can help you to safely enjoy the fireworks and the magic of the evening, however you wish.